mhroth/ZenGarden/README.md

   + Download the ZenGarden repository at https://github.com/mhroth/ZenGarden

   + The repository contains an Xcode project if you are using a Mac, and also a `make` file for other platforms.
-It is st rongly recommended to use the Xcode project to compile ZG for either iOS or OS X. Targets exist for both cases.
+It is strongly recommended to use the Xcode project to compile ZG for either iOS or OS X. Targets exist for both cases.

+  + ZenGarden is dependent on [libsndfile](http://www.mega-nerd.com/libsndfile/) for reading and writing audio files in a platform independent way.
+Download it, install it.

   + Once you have built `libzengarden.a`, it may be included in any of your projects also with `ZenGarden.h`